npillmayer/schuko/README.md

-# Schuko

-Adapters for Configuration and Logging in Go.
+## Adapters for Configuration and Logging in Go.

+Application configuration is addressed by quite a lot of go libraries out there.
+We do not intend to re-invent the wheel here, but rather we need a layer on top of existing libraries.
+In particular, we'll integrate logging/tracing-configuration, making it easy to re-configure between development and production use.

 ### Name